mirror/dd-wrt/src/router/python/Doc/library/logging.rst

       formatters to provide for any specific requirement, but the basic behavior is as follows: if *datefmt* (a string) is specified, it is used with :func:`time.strftime` to format the creation time of the record.
-Otherwise, the ISO8601 format is used.
+Otherwise, the format '%Y-%m-%d %H:%M:%S,uuu' is used, where the uuu part is a millisecond value and the other letters are as per the :func:`time.strftime` documentation.
+An example time in this format is ``2003-01-23 00:29:50,411``.
 The resulting string is returned.

       This function uses a user-configurable function to convert the creation time to a tuple.
 By default, :func:`time.localtime` is used; to change